loader-icon

 Module 4: Scaffold Erection and Inspection

-This module covers safe erection and inspection procedures for suspended scaffolds.
-Students will be trained in how to safely erect scaffolds, install tiebacks and anchors, and conduct daily inspections to ensure compliance and avoid accidents.
+Students will focus on safe erection and inspection procedures for suspended scaffolds.
+They will be trained in how to safely erect scaffolds, install tiebacks and anchors, and conduct daily inspections to ensure compliance and avoid accidents.

 • Lesson 12: Criteria for Erecting Swing Stage Scaffolds